Lough Erne Resort

 48 hours packed full of wonder at Lough Erne Resort and Spa, County Fermanagh.

-In just over two hours from Dublin, you could be exploring, savouring and rejuvenating at the stunning 5* Lough Erne Resort in County Fermanagh.
+In just over two hours from Dublin, and an hour and a half from Belfast you could be exploring, savouring and rejuvenating at the stunning 5* Lough Erne Resort in County Fermanagh.
 Set on a 600 acre peninsula in the glorious Fermanagh Lakelands, this luxurious hideaway was the meeting place for the world’s leaders at the 2013 G8 Summit.
 Suites and lodges all lavishly appointed, including self-catering houses in the private Golf Village.

 On your first day, head out to the challenging Faldo Course, a Golf World and Golf Monthly top 100 UK & Ireland course designed by six-times Major winner Sir Nick Faldo.